 Static Coefficient of Friction (SCOF):

-- Horizontal dynamometer pull-meter (ASTM Method C1028-07): Laboratory floor slip-resistance tests for SCOF are $230, which includes a written report signed and stamped by a California-licensed Professional Engineer.
+- Horizontal dynamometer pull-meter (ASTM Method C1028-07): Laboratory floor slip-resistance tests for SCOF includes a written report signed and stamped by a California-licensed Professional Engineer.
 We conduct this test but do not offer the apparatus for sale.
-ASTM, Ceramic Tile Institute of America, Tile Council of North America, University of California Medical Center and Safety Direct America do NOT recommend this method (or any static coefficient of friction test) as a primary means of assessing floor slip resistance.
+ASTM, Ceramic Tile Institute of America, Tile Council of North America, University of California Medical Center and Safety Direct America do NOT recommend this method (or any wet static coefficient of friction test) as a primary means of assessing floor slip resistance.
 [ASTM standards rules allow only test devices that do not involve patented or proprietary technology.
 For this reason the best test methods for floor friction, except for the pendulum, are not and can not be specified by ASTM standards.]
+We can also run the ANSI B101.1 static COF test, if required.
 Field slip resistance test prices are based on time and travel expenses for our technician.
 Contact George Sotter for a quote.

 BOT-3000E Binary Output Tribometer can measure both static and dynamic coefficient of friction,

-and with "smart" sensors is the latest in floor slip resistance technology (click on the photo
+and with "smart" sensors is the latest in floor slip resistance testing technology (click on the photo

 below for a 2 minute VIDEO demonstration)